Information about applying to the undergraduate program in Environmental Sciences can be found here: Undergraduate program

 Financial Aid

 All students who complete applications by January 15 are considered for financial aid that is awarded on the basis of background and merit.
 Fellowships are awarded to the most academically qualified students.
 Many first-year students are supported 50% by a teaching assistantship and 50% by a research assistantship.
 The teaching assistantship comes from the Department and typically involves teaching one lab section a week.
 The research assistantship typically comes from the advisor’s research grant with duties determined by the advisor.
-Support includes stipend, tuition, and health insurance.
-A full stipend is $21,000 for nine months; most students receive an additional summer research stipend of $7,000.
-Most entering M.S. and Ph.D. students are awarded a full tuition fellowship.
+Support includes, tuition, health insurance, and living support.
+Living support is $25,217 for nine months; most students receive an additional $7,364 in living support over summer.
+Most entering M.S. and Ph.D. students are awarded a teaching assistantship and research assistantship.
 No teaching assistantship or Departmental Fellowship support is generally available to M.A. students.
 Small grants to support research and travel to professional meetings are routinely awarded.

 Cost of Study